Low-level software tools

 (in combination with option -s).

--I <stride>: The 'stride' or increment, in number of sub-fields with a size
+-I <stride>: The sub-field 'stride' or increment, in number of sub-fields with

 Reading is always with 'stride'=1 (read all sub-fields).